eppyjerk/angular6-universal-routing/README.md

 # Commits

 1. Direct unzip of the sample code, with the addition of this README, .gitignore and .prettierrc.
 At this point, server and client rendering is working as expected.
+1. Added /ping route and component.
+Server and client still working.